Entropy zero area preserving diffeomorphisms of $S^2$: The Set of Annuli

-We next assume that (b) fails and argue to a contradiction.
-A subsurface that contains a curve homotopic to an iterate of $\gamma$ contains a curve isotopic to $\gamma$.
+We next assume that (c) fails and argue to a contradiction.
+A closed curve homotopic to an iterate of $\gamma$ contains a closed curve homotopic to $\gamma$.
 Thus $T^p(\ti V) \ne \ti V$ for all $p \ne 0$.
-Lemma~\ref{U tilde properties}-(3) implies that $\ti V$ is moved off itself by every covering translation.
+Lemma~\ref{U tilde properties}(3) implies that $\ti V$ is moved off itself by every covering translation.
 In particular, $\ti V$ has finite area because the covering projection into $M$ is injective on $\ti V$.
 Define $\ti f = \ti f_{\ti C}$ where $\ti C$ is a home domain for each point in the frontier of $\ti V$.
-As in the previous argument, there exists $p$ and $q\ge 0$ so that $\ti f^q(\ti V) = T^p(\ti V)$.
+As in the previous argument, there exists an integer $p$ and a positive integer $q$ so that $\ti f^q(\ti V) = T^p(\ti V)$.
 If $p = 0$, then $\ti V $ has recurrent points, and hence fixed points for $\ti f$, which is impossible.
 Thus $p \ne 0$ and we assume without loss that $p > 0$.
-Also by hypothesis, $q \ne 0$.